 The Pro 9000 is great as well, but it might be a little too pricey just to get a 10" touch screen instead of a 7".
 But if you have the budget for it, that's a great pick as well.

 We only recommend one of the Performance Series models for beginners and those on a tighter budget, so if you want to save a little bit of money opt for one of the Power Series treadmills.
 The Power 1295i is closer to a Pro model than the 995i is.

 The ProForm Pro 5000 is neatly designed, packs a lot of power, and comes with an excellent warranty.

 It has a large number of built-in workout programs as well as incline, decline, and heart rate training options to help you achieve high levels of fitness.

 It also has a music port, tablet holder, web-enabled touch screen console, and iFit connectivity to add a lot of excitement to your workouts.

-It lists for $2,999 but if you can sometimes find it on sale for around $1,999, which is a fantastic price for all that you are getting.
+It lists for $2,999 but if you can sometimes find it on sale for under $1,999, which is a fantastic price for all that you are getting.

 On the whole, the Pro 5000 is a winner, with just about everything you need for a great workout, without the hefty price tag.